AsahiroKenpachi/avsd_iiitdm_7nm_dac_finfet/README.md

 | *Inverter Characterestics - with Multiple voltage for various VTC curves* |
 ### Conclusion

 The shift from CMOS To Finfet is very pivotal to Semiconductor Industry .
 But Tuning the properties become difficult because of second order effects.
 This can be seen via sub threshold currents in the simulation.
-These deviations will affects circuits constructed by them .
+These deviations will affects circuits constructed using them .
 One such evidence is the Noise Margin of the Finfet based Inverter which is not sharp.